 The support we offer includes:

-• Deep Dive sessions, where we facilitate in-depth practice reviews; a reflective immersion in the challenges faced in day-to-day work.
-These sessions can focus on particularly complex cases, especially where there are challenging mental health needs, high-risks or complex systemic issues.
-In addition to reflective practice, these sessions can include elements of training.
+- Deep Dive sessions, where we facilitate an in-depth reflective immersion in the challenges faced in the day-to-day work.
+These sessions can focus on reviewing particularly complex cases, especially where there are challenging mental health or other support needs, that impact on behaviour change and/or risk management.
+They can also focus on complex systemic issues, or broad topics that currently impact on the daily work.
+These sessions typically combine training and reflective practice.